dotnet/iot/src/devices/MatrixKeyboard/README.md

 An M×N matrix keyboard driver.

-(M is number of rows and N is number of columns.)
+(M is number of output pins and N is number of input pins.)

 ## Summary